 - 4.1 Filters: All pools must have a filter system installed in the main re-circulating system.
 It can be any one of three types: sand, diatomaceous earth, or cartridge.
 These must be maintained in accordance with the manufacturer's specifications and design limits. - 4.2 Gauges: Pressure/vacuum gauges are required on sand and cartridge filter systems.
 They must be used to tell when the filter needs to be cleaned or back-flushed.
-Rate of flow gauges are used to indicate any problems within the pump and circulating inlets and outlets. - 4.3 Feeders: All recirculation systems shall include a feeder and monitor for the introduction of soda ash or other chemicals to control the pH of the water.
-Smaller pools can effectively control pH manually. - 4.4 Recirculation Pump: The facility shall provide adequate pumping equipment.
+Rate of flow gauges are used to indicate any problems within the pump and circulating inlets and outlets. - 4.3 Feeders: All recirculation systems shall include a feeder and monitor for the introduction of soda ash or other chemicals to control the pH of the water. - 4.4 Recirculation Pump: The facility shall provide adequate pumping equipment.
 The pumps shall have sufficient capacity to: - Provide for the maximum turnover of the pool; - Provide adequate pressure for back-washing of filters; and - Develop necessary suction required for cleaning when suction type bottom vacuum is used. - 4.5 Valving: All piping and plumbing shall be installed in compliance with the North Dakota State Plumbing Code.
-The valving shall be adequate to perform all of the functions necessary for proper pool functions and maintenance. - 4.6 Recirculation System: The recirculation system shall consist of pumps, filters, and hair and lint catchers, together with all necessary pipe connections to the inlets and outlets of the pool and for back-washing of the filters. - This system shall be operated continually 24 hours per day during months of operation. - This system must have adequate filtration and pumping capacity to provide ONE COMPLETE TURNOVER OF THE POOL WATER EVERY 6 HOURS FOR SWIMMING POOLS, ONE HOUR FOR WADING POOLS, AND 30 MINUTES FOR SPAS. - The main drain and skimmers must function in accordance with the pools design standards.
-(Refer to Section 8.4 for exceptions to wading pool recirculation systems). - 4.7 Cross Connections: All plumbing must be installed in accordance with the North Dakota State Plumbing Code.
+The valving shall be adequate to perform all of the functions necessary for proper pool functions and maintenance.
+A hydrostatic relief valve shall be installed in all new pools to prevent pool damage from high ground water levels. - 4.6 Recirculation System: The recirculation system shall consist of pumps, filters, and hair and lint catchers, together with all necessary pipe connections to the inlets and outlets of the pool and for back-washing of the filters. - This system shall be operated continually 24 hours per day during months of operation. - This system must have adequate filtration and pumping capacity to provide ONE COMPLETE TURNOVER OF THE POOL WATER EVERY 6 HOURS FOR SWIMMING POOLS, ONE HOUR FOR WADING POOLS, AND 30 MINUTES FOR SPAS. - The main drain and skimmers must function in accordance with the pools design standards.
+(Refer to Section 8.3 for exceptions to wading pool recirculation systems). - 4.7 Cross Connections: All plumbing must be installed in accordance with the North Dakota State Plumbing Code.
 Hose bibs must have a proper backflow prevention device installed. - 4.8 Maintenance: All mechanical equipment, plumbing, filtration equipment, etc., must be maintained in proper working order. - The mechanical equipment room/premises shall be cleaned and disinfected on a regular basis to prevent injury from physical objects as well as contaminated surfaces.

-V - DISINFECTION EQUIPMENT
+V - SANITATION EQUIPMENT

-- 5.1 Continuous Chlorination: Equipment at the facility shall provide adequate disinfect to the pool at all times.
+- 5.1 Continuous Chlorination: Equipment at the facility shall provide adequate sanitize to the pool at all times.
 Chlorine is the most common.
-Other elements in the halogen group such as iodine or bromine may be used with proper metering and test equipment. - 5.2 Chemical Feeding Equipment: All public pools must be equipped with automatic chemical feeding equipment for controlling disinfectant and pH. - 5.3 Chlorine Room: When gas chlorine is used, a separate chlorine room is needed that is reasonably gas tight, corrosion resistant, fire resistant, and mechanically vented.
+Products used for the pool/spa other than chlorine (such as other elements in the halogen group, including iodine or bromine) shall be approved for use by the Approving Authority before use. - 5.2 Chemical Feeding Equipment: All public pools must be equipped with automatic chemical feeding equipment for controlling sanitizer and pH. - 5.3 Chlorine Room: Due to dangerous health and safety concerns with chlorine gas, it is not recommended for use at a pool facility.
+When gas chlorine is used, a separate chlorine room is needed that is reasonably gas tight, corrosion resistant, fire resistant, and mechanically vented.